-My dissertation, ‘For the Freedom of the Race’: Black Women and the Practices of Nationalism, 1929-1945, examines how black nationalist women engaged in national and global politics during the Great Depression and World War II.
-Drawing upon an extensive evidentiary base of primary sources—archival material, historical newspapers, oral histories and government records—my study reclaims the Great Depression and World War II as watershed moments in the history of black nationalism and sheds new light on the underappreciated importance of women in shaping black nationalist movements during this period.
+My dissertation, "‘For the Freedom of the Race’: Black Women and the Practices of Nationalism, 1929-1945," examines how black nationalist women engaged in national and global politics during the Great Depression and World War II.
+Drawing upon an extensive evidentiary base of primary sources—archival material, historical newspapers, oral histories and government records—my study reclaims the Great Depression and World War II as watershed moments in the history of black nationalism and sheds new light on the underappreciated importance of women in shaping black nationalist and internationalist movements during this period.

 Please refer to my website for additional information.